Helena woman charged with meth possession

-Mary Jennifer Macdonald, 43, of Helena, has been charged with felony possession of methamphetamine.
+Bailey-Lynn Odessa Blaney, 19, of Helena, is charged with felony meth possession and misdemeanor paraphernalia possession.

-On July 30, law enforcement stopped a vehicle driving with a fictitious plate.
-The defendant was a passenger in the vehicle.
-Deputies told the defendant that she had a confirmed warrant for her arrest with no bond.
+On Aug.
+4, law enforcement were dispatched to Snowshoe Drive for reports of a stolen gun.
+The reporting party said her daughter stole her gun and took it to another location, where it was stolen from her.
+The reporting party said the defendant would not say who stole the gun from her.

-Macdonald was listed as a probation absconder with the Helena Probation and Parole Office.
+The defendant allegedly admitted to stealing the gun and then having it stolen from her.
+She told deputies who allegedly stole it from her.

 All charged are presumed innocent until proven guilty.